A crowded marketplace

 We recognize that growth comes naturally from this kind of approach.
 This kind of growth is organic because it mostly comes from referrals but it also comes at a manageable pace, which has worked very well for us so far.

 Don’t lose sight of what makes you different

 One of the major problems with differentiation is that as companies grow they can start to lose focus on the key differentiators that they may have had as a smaller company.
 The larger an organisation grows; the more bureaucracy and complex processes begin to develop within it until the company forgets what it was good at in the first place.
 Often, we see companies going through a re-branding as a way to try to re-ignite some of that spark.
 This is also why the terms “disruption” and “transformation” are being used a lot recently as a way to disrupt the normal way of things and start to do things differently and thus the cycle continues.

 This gradual erosion of differentiation set against a backdrop of “business as usual” doesn’t necessarily need to happen.
 When a company is very much aware of its strengths and makes a conscious effort to put their fundamental differentiation front and centre of everything they do then the differentiation becomes ingrained into the very fabric of the company and becomes part of the culture of the organisation.
 It then becomes second nature to everyone within the organisation to deliver the differentiation within its products, processes and services.

 As a modern small business (or start-up) owner, the challenge is to set apart your company so that it really stands out from your competitors and then to build those differentiators into everything you do.

 If you want to read more about differentiation, Harvard Business Review has some very good articles worth reading.

-Rocket CRM is a UK based Microsoft Partner.
+Rocket CRM is the UK based Microsoft Partner.
 We work with businesses to help roll out successful CRM projects using Microsoft Dynamics 365.
-If you would like to have a chat with a “not” sales person please get in touch.
+If you would like to have a chat with a “not” salesperson please get in touch.